teamleaderleo/simple-email-filter/README.md

 # Automated Junk Mail Filter

+Outlook inbox rules don't affect Junk, so I had to make this!!!

 AI-powered email filtering for Microsoft Outlook/Hotmail that runs in AWS Lambda!
 Uses GPT-5-mini to intelligently identify and delete only the worst spam while keeping legitimate emails.

 ## What It Does